wp-plugins/spiffy-calendar/readme.txt

 3. Configure Calendar using the following pages in the admin panel:

-   Calendar -> Manage Events
+   Spiffy Calendar -> Manage Events

-   Calendar -> Manage Categories
+   Spiffy Calendar -> Manage Categories

-   Calendar -> Calendar Options
+   Spiffy Calendar -> Calendar Options

 4. Edit or create a page on your blog which includes the shortcode [spiffy-calendar] and visit the page you have edited or created.
 You should see your calendar in action.